gabrielsoule/resonarium/README.md

 # Installation and Usage

 > [!NOTE]
-> As of writing, this software has only been tested on Apple Silicon machines.
-I have not been able to test it on a Windows device.
-If anyone is able to successfully compile on Windows, or runs into any trouble while trying to do so, please let me know.
+> This software has only been tested on Apple Silicon machines running MacOS.
+It should be able to compile fine on Windows/x86 machines, but this has not been tested.
+The instructions below only apply to MacOS devices.

 At present no pre-compiled binaries are available, so you'll have to build Resonarium from source.
 Fortunately, this is easy: the project is entirely self-contained, and bundles all its dependencies as submodules.
 Resonarium uses the JUCE CMake API, so the Projucer is not needed.